Updated May 2021

 California State Law

-The law in California (Cal.
+The California Civil Code (Cal.
 Civ.
 Code § 1710.2.) requires landlords to voluntarily disclose whether there has been a death at the rental property that occurred within the past three years.

 Georgia State Law

-In Georgia, (O.C.G.A.§ 44-1-16) landlords and owners must answer truthfully if asked direct questions about a death on the property and must disclose whether it a death by accidental or natural means, the site of a homicide or whether the death was by suicide.
+In Georgia, (O.C.G.A.§ 44-1-16), landlords and owners must answer truthfully if asked direct questions about a death on the property and must disclose whether it was a death by accidental or natural means, the site of a homicide, or whether the death was by suicide.